coderefinery/coderefinery.org/content/workshops/upcoming.md

 +++
-title = "Upcoming workshops and events" description = "Upcomng core CodeRefinery workshops and other related events." date = 2024-08-27
+title = "Upcoming and recent workshops and events" description = "Upcomng CodeRefinery workshops and other related events." date = 2024-08-01
 +++

 ## Core CodeRefinery Workshops